TheMindExpansionNetwork/SenseNova-U1/README.md

 - 🧠 **Native Mixture-of-Transformers**: Modality-agnostic reasoning with high efficiency and minimal conflict !

-- 🔗 **Unified End-to-End Learning**: Modeling directly on pixels + text from the first principles !
+- 🔗 **Unified End-to-End Learning**: Modeling directly on pixels + text inputs from the first principles !

 #### ✨ *What This Unlocks:*